Understanding our Wonderful Advent Liturgy and 7 themes of this Blog

-It is my hope that I can share the fruit of my own Advent prayer to lift you up also, to encourage and console you; to deepen your faith and give you hope in these difficult times.
+It is my hope that I can share the fruit of my own Advent prayer to lift us up also, to encourage and console us; to deepen our faith and give us hope in these difficult times.

 So step out of the hustle and bustle of this busy season.
 Take a moment to place yourself in the presence of your God each day.
 Prepare a place in your heart to receive the gift God wants to give you this year.
 Ask for it.

 The Advent season consists of the four weeks that lead up to Christmas, observed by Catholics and other liturgical churches, such as Lutherans and Episcopalians or Anglicans.
 It is based on the two thousand year accumulation of rich and beautifully, comforting and challenging scriptures, but also poetry, hymns and songs in our liturgical books.
 Playing Handel’s magnificent oratorio Messiah has always been a wonderful way for me to enter into Advent, the world’s longing for a Savior.

 The liturgical texts build in suspense and intensity.
 In the liturgy, our Christmas celebration begins on Christmas Eve and goes through the Feast of Epiphany (around January 6) When I was a kid the Christmas tree wasn’t put up until after we kids went to bed on Christmas Eve.
 In the Eastern churches, their Christmas is January 6th.